 Viski Raye Angled Burgundy Glasses Set of 2

-Buy Now →Viski is my absolute favorite glassware brand and for good reason.
+Buy Now →Viski makes the best wine glasses in my opinion.
 These burgundy glasses are every bit as gorgeous as their other glassware.

-These burgundy glasses are made specifically for full-bodied red wines but they really work wonders with whites too.
-Think of them as the jack of trades or universal glass – this type of glass is my go-to no matter what type of wine I am serving.
+These burgundy glasses are made specifically for full-bodied reds but they really work wonders with whites too.
+Think of them as the jack of trades or universal glass – this type of glass is my go-to no matter what type of vino I am serving.

-It is the perfect gift for when you are not really sure what kind of wine the recipient likes.
+It is an excellent gift for when you are not really sure what kind of varietal the recipient likes.

 2.